adibalcan/PyTor/README.md

 PyTor
 =========

-Python module for http requests by tor network.
+Python module for http requests by Tor network.
 PyTor change automatically IP address when a string marker is detected in response to a request.

 Requirements
 =========